Korçë: Rilindja

 The Central Committee for Defending Albanian Rights founded in the late 1870s promoting Albanian cultural development set up an Albanian secondary school for boys.
 The founding in 1884 of the boy's secondary school is regarded as the first Albanian school in Korçë and established in 1887 by the Drita (the Light) organization and funded by notable local individuals.
 Its first director was Pandeli Sotiri.
 Naim Frashëri, the national poet of Albania played a great role in the opening of the school.
 As a high-ranking statesman in the ministry of education of the Ottoman Empire he managed to get official permission for the school.
 The Ottoman authorities gave permission only for Christian children to be educated in Albanian, but the Albanians did not follow this restriction and allowed also Muslim children to attend.
 It survived until 1902 under the teachers Leonidis and Naum Naça who were arrested and declared as traitors by Ottoman authorities at the request of Greek clergy with the school being closed down, vandalised and wrecked.
 Albanian efforts for an Albanian school are represented in Greek sources as a failure due to weak demand and limited funding, but Palairet notes that Greek interference undermined the school.
 In the late 1880s Gjerasim Qiriazi began his Protestant mission in the city.
-He and fellow members of the Kyrias family established Albanian speaking institutions in Korçë, with his sister Sevasti Qiriazi founding the first Albanian girls school in 1891.
+He and fellow members of the Qiriazi family established Albanian speaking institutions in Korçë, with his sister Sevasti Qiriazi founding the first Albanian girls school in 1891.
 It was started by Gjerasim Qiriazi and later run by his sisters, Sevasti and Parashqevi Qiriazi, together with Polikseni Luarasi (Dhespoti).
 Later collaborators were the Rev. & Mrs. Grigor Cilka and Rev & Mrs. Phineas Kennedy of the Congregational Mission Board of Boston.
 Both schools were closed by the Ottoman authorities during 1902–1904.

 When the city was under French administration in 1916 (the Republic of Korçë), Greek schools were closed and 200 Albanian schools were opened.
 In the city of Korçë itself, four primary schools opened, and one secondary school opened and functioned quite successfully.
 A plebiscite was held and voters indicated that they wanted the Albanian schools to stay open.
 However, a few months later Greek schools were reopened as a reward and result of Greece's adherence to the Entente alliance along with France.
 Particularly relevant was the opening in 1917 of the Albanian National Lyceum.